-On 31 December 2016, the balance owed by customers, intra-group as a whole, amounted to $\in$ 1,391,134 compared with $\in$ 946,907 the previous year.
+On 31 December 2017, the balance of the trade receivables, intragroup in their totality, amounted to $\in$ 839,488 compared with $\in$ 1,391,134 the previous year.

 Acquisition of shareholdings and takeovers

 Detailed information is given in paragraph 2 of the consolidated appendix provided in chapter 20.3.2 of this reference document.